perlsdiver/InteractiveDataVizPortfolio/README.md

 **Challenges**

 This class was incredibly challenging for me, the greatest difficulty being maintaining enough of a working grasp of JavaScript syntax to make my d3.js code work.
 Often times, I felt completely overwhelmed by the sheer amount of code and the logic of the programming language.
 Which leads to the second major challenge was tolerating the frustration I experience when programming and debugging; I have a pretty bad case of coding anxiety.
 Over the semester I learned a significant quantity of new information and was exposed to ways of thinking that were far outside of my discipline or learning scope.
 I got to meet and connect with students from two very interesting Master's programs at The Graduate Center, and I got to learn from our instructor's vast experience as a professional information designer and visualization expert.
 I was also exposed to several creative practices and ideational tools that I was unaware of.
-So in that regard, this class was a 'success,' but I feel that where I currently stand, I nonetheless struggled to grasp some fundamentals and properly execute the code for a long time.
+So in that regard, this class was a 'success,' but I feel that I nonetheless struggled to grasp some fundamentals and properly execute the code for a long time.
 That remains a little deflating.

 In retrospect, I would have benefitted from taking some time to learn JavaScript fundamentals early on, or recruited additional support earlier on to help me stay on track.
 As a student in a Ph.D. program at The Graduate Center, I was on a waitlist for registration and notified of my eligiblity for the class while on my honeymoon - only a few days before I returned to NYC, right before the Spring semester.
 Prior to notification, I had mapped out an alternative course path for the semester.
 The opportunity to take this class and gain hands-on exposure to d3.js was hard to pass up, though perhaps my interest was more in learning about how d3 works and how it functions as a tool that people use (and in that regard, perhaps I was paying more attention, unconsciously, to the class discussion and dynamics than the technical instruction?).
 So my output reflected this rough starting point, lack of familiarity with the foundations, and a very busy semester with many time commitments and a few difficult life events that impacted my studies.
 This continued as the project lingered on.

-Working on it in my own timeline after the end of the semester, without peer support or resources, was also challenging for me.
+Working on it in my own timeline after the end of the semester, without peer support or resources, was also challenging.
 Unlike Master's students, life as a doctoral student does not have the same time pressure to graduate and finish everything quickly.
-Doctoral education takes years, and many projects linger and continue onward, often moving at a sluggish pace.
+Doctoral education takes many years, and many projects linger and continue on simultaneously, often moving at a sluggish pace.
+Doctoral student funding is precarious and insufficient, leading many doctoral students to over-leverage their time and find themselves burdened with too many committments.
 So it becomes normal for things to sit on the back burner, competing with too many time demands.
 Incomplete projects can feel a bit like cars in a garage, or in a yard, propped on cinder blocks, waiting to be finished or picked up at some point.
 Programming, as a technical skillset, requires a certain degree of familiarity with the tools and parameters to feel confident in doing the work.
 My skills got rusty, even as I took a basic JavaScript class in Fall 2023 that provided some remedial skills and introduced me to the Leaflet library (which I hoped to use in this project, but so it goes).

 **Data selection and design choices**

 For my project, I decided to stay with the assigned data set - the US Census Bureau's 2020 American Community Survey.
+I used the NYC Department of City Planning's Census Tracts map for the map.
 My design choices for my project were rudimentary and not always the most deliberate; I wanted, basically, to replicate things I saw on the US Census website and the way data was rendered.
 I chose things that seemed interesting to me, and that could 'work'.
 But I also may have locked myself into a pre-existing need to make it work for a purpose far more advanced than the goals of this class; I wanted to build a pedagogical for an MSW class I taught in summer 2023 on [social welfare policy and homelessness](https://github.com/perlsdiver/ITP-Labs/blob/main/Spring24-Git/Samples/HomelessPolicy-Summer23-syllabus.md).
 This distracted me somewhat from working with the data on its own terms (and thus letting the 'shape' emerge naturally), and likely put more pressure on me to produce something that reflected my aspirations for the class I was teaching, more than the modest goals of passing an elective that was far outside of my normal course of study or area of expertise..

 I took an exploratory approach to the data, but I was also looking for a specific thing within it that I wasn't sure if existed, and wasn't something directly related to the stated goals and objectives of the data set in the American Community Survey.
 I initially wanted to examine the data for indicators of homelessness, and render that where possible.
 Data visualization, and information design, are not core parts of the social work curriculum.
 Yet they are increasingly important to how information is structured and consumed, and thus some familiarity can help greatly to develop the critical information literacy skills necessary to practice ethically and effectively.
 Sxo I wanted to give it a try as a proof of concept for a larger idea about incorporation intentional information visualization design as a pedagogical tool.
 I later concluded that it was better to use pre-existing tools such as those developed by betaNYC, such as [BoardStat](https://boardstat.beta.nyc/).